-The SUBE card has a cost of AR $ 25.
-(U $ D 1.80.-) Cards can be purchased at all subway stations and train terminals, in addition there are many kiosks and lottery shops where you can buy it, and in some cases be able to charge money to use it.
-Depending on the use you can charge around AR$ 100 a week would be enough, but if you forgot to load or did not find a place do it, don’t be alarmed, they all have a reserve fund of 20 AR $ that can be recharged in your next money addition.
+The SUBE card has a cost of AR $ 85 (around U$D 2.15.-), when you buy it the card has a AR$ 30 bonded charge.
+Cards can be purchased at all subway stations and train terminals, in addition there are many kiosks and lottery shops where you can buy it, and in some cases be able to charge money to use it.
+Depending on the use you can charge around AR$ 200 a week would be enough, but if you forgot to load or did not find a place do it, don’t be alarmed, they all have a reserve fund of AR$ 30 that can be recharged in your next money addition.

-CASA Spanish School is just meters away from El Metrobús which is a system of exclusive lanes for buses (colectivos, in Spanish, in Rioplatense), can be defined as lanes for fast transit buses.
+CASA Spanish School is close from El Metrobús which is a system of exclusive lanes for buses (colectivos, in Spanish, in Rioplatense), can be defined as lanes for fast transit buses.
 It works along the entire 9 de Julio Avenue, the widest avenue in the city and “the world” (say the Argentines) which allows a quick access from various neighborhoods of Buenos Aires.

 If you decide to live or spend your stay in the neighborhoods of Palermo, Belgrano or Nuñez, or even live north of the Federal Capital (as it is called the city of Buenos Aires, capital of Argentina) you can use the train line Mitre and travel more than 11 kilometers in just 20 minutes.
 The Mitre Railway Station is 10 minutes walking distance to our school in the Retiro neighborhood.